This page has been created in response to numerous blogs, websites, and social media postings created by a cyber-stalker to ruin Randy’s reputation.

 "Amanda Lollar has been emailing her attorney Randy Turner about this today back and forth a few times.
 Amanda emails him at night.
 He of course reads her email at 8:00 p.m. while he's at home."

 Secretly stalking people's emails is only one small example of the extreme lengths to which this mentally unhinged individual will go in her obsessive pursuit of her victims.
-Counter measures have been implemented by her victims to prevent Mary Cummins from tracking future emails, hacking into their computers, or stealing their identities.
+Counter measures have been implemented by her current victims to prevent Mary Cummins from stalking future emails, hacking into their computers or infecting them with viruses, or stealing their identities.

 Blackmailing a philanthropist?